 Is Claude free to use?

 A limited version of Claude is available for free, with a limited amount of prompts allowed per day.
-For $20 a month, users can access Claude Pro, which allows more prompts per day and grants early access to new features.
+For $17 a month, users can access Claude Pro, which allows more prompts per day and access to more Claude models.

 Is Claude open source?

 No, Claude is not open source.
-However, all Claude models are available through the Claude API.
-All Claude 3 models are also available through Amazon Bedrock and Google Cloud’s Vertex AI Model Garden (with Opus in public preview on Vertex AI).
+However, all Claude models offered in the chatbot are available through the Claude API, Amazon Bedrock and Google Vertex AI.

 Does Claude have a mobile app?

 Yes.
-Anthropic rolled out a Claude iOS app in May 2024, allowing users to seamlessly continue chats from its web app and use their cameras and photo libraries to leverage Claude’s image analysis capabilities.
+Anthropic rolled out a Claude iOS app in May 2024 and an Android app in July 2024, allowing users to seamlessly continue chats from its web app and use their cameras and photo libraries to leverage Claude’s image analysis capabilities.

 When did Claude 3.5 Haiku launch?